isaacfreeman/kakano-obsidian-theme/README.md

 [^1]: OK, almost all of them.
 I have a couple left to finish.

+### And so much more
+Kakano includes a lot of little details.
+Some notable examples are:
+- Large modals are resizeable.
+If you change settings that affect the user itnerface, you can often resize the setting smodal to see the effects without closing it.
+- When audio recording is active, the ribbon icon changes to a `REC` indicator with a pulsing red outline.

-### Settings
+## Settings
 If the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin is installed, Kakano offers the following settings.
-#### Color settings
+### Color settings
 - **Base color**
   Sets a base color that will be used by Kakano independently of the accent color.
 This allows you to use one color for Kakano, and a separate color for accents in your notes.
+You can select from one of the preset options, or specify your own exact color.
 - **Background gradient contrast**
   Adjusts the background gradient from a flat color to a strong difference between top and bottom.
-- **Dark mode note background**
+- **Note backgrounds (light and dark modes)**
-  THe background for note sin dark mode can be either full black (nice on OLED screens) or near-black (easier on the eye).
+  The background for note sin dark mode can be either full black (nice on OLED screens) or near-black (easier on the eye).
-#### Layout settings
+### Layout settings
 - **Mobile horizontal spacing**
   On mobile screens where space is at a premium, there's the option to show some of the background color on each side, or to have the note go to full width.
 - **Properties position**